 How does artificial intelligence fit in here?
 It can monitor your website analytics every second of the day and enable content customization based on a user’s location, demographics, online behavior/history, and other factors.

 Not all website personalization is created equal, of course.
 According to the Trends in Personalization survey, algorithmic personalization and machine learning are used by just 20% of organizations surveyed.
-This is also called 1-to-1 marketing, and a good explanation can be found here.
+This is also called 1-to-1 marketing.

 Rule-based targeting of broader groups is far more common, with 67% of companies currently making use of this tactic, which relies on AI to gather and parse data but is far less automated and advanced.